The Book That Should Never Have Been Written.

 [For transparency: this review is based on the ebook version of the book].

 Recently while doing some research for another blog post, I decided to purchase a book written and self-published by two successful rightwing Twitter personalities.
 The book is called 101 Facts That'll Convince Your Liberal Friends to Walk Away, and at one point reached at least number 181 on the Amazon bestseller list.
-It has since fallen, but not before selling what we estimate to be somewhere in the region of 7,000-10,000 copies (although we’d be happy to be corrected on this point).
+It has since fallen, but not before selling what I estimate to be somewhere in the region of 7,000-10,000 copies (although I’d be happy to be corrected on this point).

 Some Early Thoughts